everactive/network-manager/docs/edit-connections.md

 IPv4 and IPv6 settings.

 It is important to understand that every option can be modified using either the command-line or the editor.
-The advantage of the editor is that it shows wich options are availabe for modification in contrast to the command-line which does not.
+The advantage of the editor is that it shows which options are availabe for modification in contrast to the command-line which does not.

-It is possible however to learn about the available settings from command-line by printing the connection details.
+It is possible however to learn about the available settings from the command-line by printing the connection details.
 Type:

 ```
 $ nmcli c show <name>